jomulder/jaspBfpack/inst/help/BfpackTTestMultiSample.md

 BFpack Multivariate T-Test
 ==========================

-The analysis allows to test exploratory hypotheses (e.g., equal vs negative vs postive) and confirmatory hypotheses (with equality and/or order constraints) using Bayes factors and posterior probabilities under commonly used statistical models.
+The analysis allows to test exploratory hypotheses (e.g., equal vs negative vs positive) and confirmatory hypotheses (with equality and/or order constraints) using Bayes factors and posterior probabilities under commonly used statistical models.
 For the paired samples t-test that means one can test hypotheses relating to mean of a group on a single variable.
+For details, see Mulder et al. (2021).

 ## Input
 ### Main Window
 - Variable: Input variables that are continuous (if they are not, they will be treated as such)

-#### Standard hypothesis test
+#### Standard Hypothesis Test
 - Hypotheses: Test hypothesis that the mean of the variable is equal or unequal to the test value
-- Prior weights: Specify how to weigh each hypothesis; defaults to the nullhypothesis being weighted twice as much as the alternatives
+- Prior Weights: Specify how to weigh each hypothesis; defaults to the null hypothesis being weighted twice as much as the alternatives
-- Specify test value: Test value to for the hypothesis of equality/inequality
+- Specify Test Value: Test value for the hypothesis of equality/inequality

 #### Parameters
 Once the variables are filled in, the parameters that can be used in the specification of the manual hypotheses show up here

-#### Manual hypothesis test
+#### Manual Hypothesis Test
 - Hypotheses: Specify a manual hypothesis, see the tooltip for more info; Specify the prior weight and do not forget to check the include box to test the hypothesis.
 For the t-test this could be something like "var1Name > var2Name"
-- Use the "+" to add more hypotheses
+- Use The "+" To Add More Hypotheses
 - Complement: The complement hypothesis; prior weight and include

 ### Options
-#### Bayes Factor:
+#### Bayes Factor
-- Log scale: reports the log BF
+- Log Scale: Reports the log BF
-- Bayes factor type: Default is the fractional BF, alternatively choose the adjusted fractional BF
+- Bayes Factor Type: Default is the fractional BF, alternatively choose the adjusted fractional BF

 #### Tables
-- Standard hypothesis BFs: Print table that compares each standard hypothesis with its complement
+- BFs: Standard Hypotheses: Print table that compares each standard hypothesis with its complement
-- Specification: Print the specification table
+- BFs: Manual Hypotheses: Print the specification table
 - Estimates with uncertainty interval: Print a table with the point estimates and uncertainty intervals (confidence interval for t-test) for the parameter(s) of interest.

 #### Plots